microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 ## gptools Extension to VS Code

 We believe that human oversight of AI models is essential to their effective use.
-To support this, we have created a VS Code extension that allows a user to interact with a gptool in a natural way.
+To support this, we have created a VS Code extension that allows a user to interact with a gpspec and gptool in a natural way.

 The extension provides the following capabilities:
 - A command palette that allows a user to select a gptool to invoke in the context of a given gpspec file